zarf-dev/proposals/0051-v1beta1-schema/README.md

 below is for the real nitty-gritty.
 -->

 Zarf will determine the schema of the package definition using the existing optional field `apiVersion`.
-If `apiVersion` is not set then Zarf will assume it is a v1alpha1 package.
+If `apiVersion` is not set, then Zarf will assume it is a v1alpha1 package.
 Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev convert`.

 The v1beta1 schema will remove, replace, and rename several fields.

 ### Removed Fields

-These fields will error when `zarf dev convert` is run and recommend an alternative method to achieve the desired behavior.
+If a package has these fields defined then `zarf dev convert` will error with and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
 Users will be recommended to use `components[x].only.flavor` instead.
 - `.components.[x].dataInjections` will be removed.
 There will be a guide in Zarf's documentation for alternatives.
 See [#3926](https://github.com/zarf-dev/zarf/issues/3926).